 We have incurred losses and generated negative cash flows from operations since inception.
-We expect to continue to incur significant losses in 2017 and may incur significant losses and negative cash flows from operations for the foreseeable future.
-We have funded our operations primarily through issuance of equity securities, borrowings, payments from our commercial partner, Grünenthal, monetization of certain future royalties and commercial sales milestones from the sales of ZALVISO by Grünenthal, and our contracts with the DoD.
+We expect to continue to incur significant losses in 2018 and may incur significant losses and negative cash flows from operations for the foreseeable future.
+We have funded our operations primarily through issuance of equity securities, borrowings, payments from our commercial partner, Grünenthal, monetization of certain future royalties and commercial sales milestones from the European sales of Zalviso by Grünenthal, and our contracts with the DoD.

-As of September 30, 2017, we had cash, cash equivalents and investments totaling \$67.9 million compared to \$80.3 million as of December 31, 2016.
-The decrease was primarily due to cash required to fund our continuing operations, as we continue our research and development and pre-commercialization activities and support Grünenthal's sales of ZALVISO in the EU.
-We anticipate that our existing capital resources will permit us to meet our capital and operational requirements through at least the end of 2018.
-While we believe we have sufficient capital to meet our operational requirements through at least the end of 2018, our expectations may change depending on a number of factors.
-For example, we have not yet met with the FDA to determine the scope of additional activities required to address the recommendations made in the CRL for DSUVIA.
+As of March 31, 2018, we had cash, cash equivalents and investments totaling \$51.2 million compared to \$60.5 million as of December 31, 2017.
+The decrease was primarily due to cash required to fund our continuing operations, as we continue our research and development and pre-commercialization activities and support Grünenthal's European sales of Zalviso.
+We anticipate that our existing capital resources will permit us to meet our capital and operational requirements through at least the end of the second quarter of 2019.
+However, our expectations may change depending on a number of factors including any changes or delays in the NDA resubmission of Zalviso and the FDA approval process for DSUVIA and Zalviso.
 Our existing capital resources likely will not be sufficient to fund our operations until such time as we may be able to generate sufficient revenues to sustain our operations.
 Additional capital may not be available on terms acceptable to us, or at all.
 If adequate funds are not available, or if the terms underlying potential funding sources are unfavorable, our business and our ability to develop our product candidates would be harmed.

-On June 21, 2016, we entered into a Controlled Equity Offering SM Sales Agreement, or the Sales Agreement, with Cantor Fitzgerald & Co., or Cantor, as agent, pursuant to which AcelRx may offer and sell, from time to time through Cantor, shares of the Company's common stock, or the Common Stock, having an aggregate offering price of up to \$40.0 million.
-During the nine months ended September 30, 2017, we issued and sold an aggregate of 4.2 million shares of common stock pursuant to the Sales Agreement, for which we received net proceeds of approximately \$13.1 million, after deducting commissions, fees and expenses of \$0.3 million.
+On June 21, 2016, we entered into a Controlled Equity OfferingSM Sales Agreement, or the Sales Agreement, with Cantor Fitzgerald & Co., or Cantor, as agent, pursuant to which AcelRx may offer and sell, from time to time through Cantor, shares of the Company's common stock, or the Common Stock, having an aggregate offering price of up to \$40.0 million.
+We conducted no sales under the Sales Agreement during the first quarter of 2018.
+As of March 31, 2018, we had issued and sold an aggregate of 5.4 million shares of common stock pursuant to the Sales Agreement, for which we had received net proceeds of approximately \$15.7 million, after deducting commissions, fees and expenses of \$0.5 million.